Who We Are

 Lisa Sommer King

-Lisa Sommer King currently consults with the Michigan College Access Network.
-Most recently she served as the Assistant Director of MCAN.
-In her new role she oversees MCAN's statewide initiatives including the Michigan College Access Portal, Michigan College Application Week, KnowHow2Go Michigan and ItsMiLife.
-She also manages the communication and branding strategies for MCAN.
+Lisa Sommer King currently consults with the Michigan College Access Network after serving the organization for three years as the Assistant Director.
+In her new role she manage's MCAN's communication and branding strategies, directs the daily needs of the Michigan College Access Portal and assists with statewide initiatives including Michigan College Application Week, College Decision Day, and KnowHow2Go Michigan.
 Prior to working with MCAN, she was the Public Relations Manager for the Michigan Nonprofit Association and an Associate for Patrick Davis Partners.
 Lisa has extensive experience in public relations, brand management, event management and advocacy.
 She holds a bachelor's degree from Central Michigan University where she studied Integrative Public Relations and Public Affairs.
-Lisa is a member of the Public Relation Society of America, a founder of the CMU Volunteer Center Alumni chapter, and is a member of the Habibi Dancers, a dance company that specializes in Middle Eastern and related dance.
+Lisa is a member of the Public Relation Society of America, a founder of the CMU Volunteer Center Alumni chapter, and is a member of the Michigan Breastfeeding Network board of directors.

 St. Clair County RESA